wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

 ##### 126 Transition period for business or work of personal guard or crowd controller

-*   (1) A person who is a personal guard within the meaning of [section 10][10] is not required to hold a licence under this Act in respect of that class of business until the specified date.
+*   (1) A person who is a personal guard within the meaning of [section 10][11] is not required to hold a licence under this Act in respect of that class of business until the specified date.

-    (2) A person who is a crowd controller within the meaning of [section 11][11] is not required to hold a licence under this Act in respect of that class of business until the specified date.
+    (2) A person who is a crowd controller within the meaning of [section 11][12] is not required to hold a licence under this Act in respect of that class of business until the specified date.

-    (3) A person who performs the work of a personal guard employee described in [section 18][18] is not required to hold a certificate of approval under this Act in respect of that class of work until the specified date.
+    (3) A person who performs the work of a personal guard employee described in [section 18][19] is not required to hold a certificate of approval under this Act in respect of that class of work until the specified date.

-    (4) A person who performs the work of a crowd controller employee described in [section 19][19] is not required to hold a certificate of approval under this Act in respect of that class of work until the specified date.
+    (4) A person who performs the work of a crowd controller employee described in [section 19][20] is not required to hold a certificate of approval under this Act in respect of that class of work until the specified date.

     (5) In this section, _specified date_ means the date that is specified for the purpose of this section by the Governor-General by Order in Council.

 ##### 127 Applications in progress

-*   (1) This section applies to any application for a licence or certificate of approval made under the [Private Investigators and Security Guards Act 1974][223] that, immediately before the commencement of this Act, was not yet determined.
+*   (1) This section applies to any application for a licence or certificate of approval made under the [Private Investigators and Security Guards Act 1974][225] that, immediately before the commencement of this Act, was not yet determined.

-    (2) The [Private Investigators and Security Guards Act 1974][223] continues to apply to the application as if it had not been repealed.
+    (2) The [Private Investigators and Security Guards Act 1974][225] continues to apply to the application as if it had not been repealed.

-    (3) If an application to which this section applies is granted, [section 122][161] or [124][163] applies to the licence or certificate of approval as if the licence or certificate had been in force immediately before the commencement of this Act.
+    (3) If an application to which this section applies is granted, [section 122][162] or [124][164] applies to the licence or certificate of approval as if the licence or certificate had been in force immediately before the commencement of this Act.

 ##### 128 Disciplinary proceedings in progress

-*   (1) This section applies to any complaint made against a licensee or certificate holder under [section 53][228] of the Private Investigators and Security Guards Act 1974 that, immediately before the commencement of this section, was not yet determined.
+*   (1) This section applies to any complaint made against a licensee or certificate holder under [section 53][230] of the Private Investigators and Security Guards Act 1974 that, immediately before the commencement of this section, was not yet determined.

-    (2) The [Private Investigators and Security Guards Act 1974][223] continues to apply in respect of the complaint as if it had not been repealed.
+    (2) The [Private Investigators and Security Guards Act 1974][225] continues to apply in respect of the complaint as if it had not been repealed.

 ##### 129 Provisions relating to Registrar

-*   (1) The Registrar under the [Private Investigators and Security Guards Act 1974][223] remains in office until the close of 31 October 2011 to determine the applications and proceedings referred to in [sections 127][166] and [128][167].
+*   (1) The Registrar under the [Private Investigators and Security Guards Act 1974][225] remains in office until the close of 31 October 2011 to determine the applications and proceedings referred to in [sections 127][167] and [128][168].

-    (2) For the purposes of [sections 127][166] and [128][167], the Registrar has all the necessary powers and may exercise, despite the repeal of the [Private Investigators and Security Guards Act 1974][223] by this Act, the powers conferred on the Registrar by that Act.
+    (2) For the purposes of [sections 127][167] and [128][168], the Registrar has all the necessary powers and may exercise, despite the repeal of the [Private Investigators and Security Guards Act 1974][225] by this Act, the powers conferred on the Registrar by that Act.

-    (3) After 31 October 2011, any applications or proceedings still to be completed must be referred to the Licensing Authority, and [sections 127][166] and [128][167] apply.
+    (3) After 31 October 2011, any applications or proceedings still to be completed must be referred to the Licensing Authority, and [sections 127][167] and [128][168] apply.

     (4) As soon as practicable after 31 October 2011, the Registrar must provide the Licensing Authority with---

     *   (a) all information that the Registrar holds in respect of applications and proceedings in progress; and

-    *   (b) the registers kept under [section 13][255] of the Private Investigators and Security Guards Act 1974\.
+    *   (b) the registers kept under [section 13][257] of the Private Investigators and Security Guards Act 1974\.

-    (5) To avoid doubt, nothing in this Act entitles the Registrar to any compensation in respect of the repeal of the [Private Investigators and Security Guards Act 1974][223], including for any salary or allowances that would otherwise be payable for the remainder of the term of an appointment affected by the repeal.
+    (5) To avoid doubt, nothing in this Act entitles the Registrar to any compensation in respect of the repeal of the [Private Investigators and Security Guards Act 1974][225], including for any salary or allowances that would otherwise be payable for the remainder of the term of an appointment affected by the repeal.

 ##### 130 Savings provision for Order in Council

-*   The [Private Investigators (Exclusion of Occupations) Order 1976][271] (SR 1976/128) continues to have effect and may be amended, revoked, or replaced under [section 12][12].
+*   The [Private Investigators (Exclusion of Occupations) Order 1976][273] (SR 1976/128) continues to have effect and may be amended, revoked, or replaced under [section 12][13].

 ---

 ## Schedule 1
 Discretionary grounds for cancellation of licence or certificate

-[ss 80][108], [83][112]
+[ss 80][109], [83][113]

-##### 1

-*   Any of [sections 85][115], [109][146], or [110][147] of this Act.
+*   1 Any of sections 85, 109, or 110 of this Act.

-##### 2

-*   [Section 29][272] or [30][273] of the Summary Offences Act 1981\.
+*   2 Section 29 or 30 of the Summary Offences Act 1981\.

-##### 3

-*   [Sections 3][274], [4][275], or [9][276] of the Trespass Act 1980\.
+*   3 Sections 3, 4, or 9 of the Trespass Act 1980\.

 ---

 ## Schedule 2
 Amendments to Acts

-[s 121(1)][159]
+[s 121(1)][160]

 ##### Dog Control Act 1996 (1996 No 13)

-Definition of _working dog_ in [section 2][277]: repeal paragraph (b)(v) and substitute:
+Definition of _working dog_ in [section 2][274]: repeal paragraph (b)(v) and substitute:

 > *   "(v) owned by a property guard as defined in section 9 of the Private Security Personnel and Private Investigators Act 2010 or a property guard employee as defined in section 17 of that Act, and kept solely or principally for the purpose of doing the things specified in section 9(1)(a) to (c) of that Act; or".
 >